A causal convolutional neural network for multi-subject motion modeling and generation: Results and discussion

-The procedure of motion completion is similar to motion denoising.
-In the experimental results illustrated in Fig.~\ref{fig:incomplete motion} and ~\ref{fig:completion result}, we first select a 700-frame motion sequence containing walking and jumping with both feet, and then set the rotations of joints of the right legs of 30\% frames to 0.
-The CCNet takes the incomplete motion as the inputs and outputs a completed naturally looking motion.
+The motion-completion procedure was similar to that of motion denoising.
+The experimental results are shown in Fig.~\ref{fig:incomplete motion} and~\ref{fig:completion result}.
+We first select a 700-frame motion sequence containing walking and jumping with both feet and then set the rotations of the joints of the right legs of 30\% of the frames to 0.
+CCNet accepts incomplete motion as an input and outputs a complete, natural-looking motion.
+Moreover, it can be observed from Fig.~\ref{fig:denoising result} and Fig.~\ref{fig:completion result} that the poses of jumping with both feet vary for different subjects, which means that CCNet can capture the intrinsic styles of different subjects.